 Prick Up Your Ears (1987):

 Details: Dir.
 Stephen Frears.
 Perf.
 Gary Oldman, Alfred Molina, Vanessa Redgrave, Wallace Shawn.
 Samuel Goldwyn Co., 1987.
 Based on the book by John Lahr.

-Synopsis: Based on the true story of white British playwright Joe Orton (Gary Oldman), who has an unstable relationship with his sexual partner Kenneth (Alfred Molina).
-They type obscene passages onto library books, and two white librarians, one man and one woman, set a trap and turn them into the police.
+Synopsis: Based on the true story of British playwright Joe Orton (Gary Oldman), who has an unstable relationship with his sexual partner Kenneth (Alfred Molina).
+They type obscene passages onto library books, and two librarians set a trap and turn them into the police.

 Role Call: Selina Cadell as Miss Battersby—Information Provider (female); Charles McKeown as Mr. Cunliffe—Anti-Social Librarian; Uncredited female—Information Provider (female)